InnerSourceCommons/InnerSourcePatterns/meta/contributor-handbook.md

 - Content requirements:
   - Complies with the format described in the [Pattern  Template](pattern-template.md) - validated in parts by [Check: Pattern Syntax Validation](https://github.com/InnerSourceCommons/InnerSourcePatterns/actions?query=workflow%3A%22Pattern+Syntax+Validation%22)
-  - Complies with *basic style guide* - *Oops!
-We have not yet developed this*
+  - Complies with [Pattern Style Guide][pattern-style-guide.md]
-  - The title of the pattern is concise and chosen based on either the problem or the solution outlined in the pattern.
-The file name is the same as the title.
-For further details follow the *basic style guide* - *Oops!
-We have not yet developed this*
+  - The title of the pattern is **memorable**, **concise**, and **descriptive** of what the pattern is about.
+For further details follow [Naming Patterns][pattern-style-guide.md#naming-patterns]
   - The pattern references other patterns of this level or higher where appropriate (including links to the pattern)
-  - Links from the pattern to outside resources are working and are referencing a trusted resource - validated in parts by [Check: Links](https://github.com/InnerSourceCommons/InnerSourcePatterns/actions?query=workflow%3A%22Link+Check+on+Patterns+and+README%22)
+  - Links from the pattern to outside resources are working and are referencing a trusted resource - whether links are working is verified by [Check: Links](https://github.com/InnerSourceCommons/InnerSourcePatterns/actions?query=workflow%3A%22Link+Check+on+Patterns+and+README%22)

 - Artifacts:
   - The patterns are stored as markdown files in [/patterns/2-structured][patterns-structured].